SpencerBrown-MongoDB/mongodb-tls-certs/README.md

 ## Overview

-THe `mongotls` command allows you to generate TLS certificates, keys, keyfiles, and combination files for MongoDB test purposes.
+THe `mongotls` command allows you to generate TLS certificates, keys, keyfiles, SSH keys, and combination files for MongoDB test purposes.

-**PLEASE NOTE** These certificates are not intended for production use or for any deployment that requires security controls.
+**PLEASE NOTE** These certificates and keys are not intended for production use or for any deployment that requires security controls.

 Specifically, the command supports generating: